Tulip-Dev/tulip/doc/python/gettingstarted.rst

 .. figure:: autocompletion_subgraphs.png
    :align: center

-   Figure 10: Using the autocompletion list to get the sub-graphs names.
+   Figure 10: Using the autocompletion list to get the subgraphs names.

 .. _usingBindingsInShell: